historic-trails/website/sites/walnut-creek-crossing.md

 source-url="https://www.kansasmemory.org/item/229053"
 %}

 Allison and Boothe ran such a sucessessful post that they and the Walnut Creek Crossing became quite famous amoungst travelers.
+The post specialized in wolf killing and fur trading, as well as selling essentials to wagon travelers.

 >“Mr. Wm.
 Allison and Booth, known as famed prairie men, have determined to make a settlement at Walnut Creek on the Santa Fe road.” [^2].

 Allison is said to have had only one arm [^7], which raises questions on whether he was born that way or overcame remedial surgery.
 Allison and Boothe had the lofty idea of interacting and selling items to Native Americans.
-The Kiowas called the creek “Tsodalhente-da pa” or “Armless mans creek” for Allison. [^5] The post specialized in wolf killing and fur trading, as well as selling essentials to wagon travelers.
+The Kiowas called the creek “Tsodalhente-da pa” or “Armless mans creek” for Allison. [^5]

 ## Conflict

 The Santa Fe trail was a harrowing journey, and wagon travelers were left open to attack by Native Americans and theives.
+The Walnut Creek Crossing brought both a sense of security as well as a pointed target.
+These targeted attacks eventually led to the construction of Fort Zarah.

 >“This settlement will be another stopping point on the route to New Mexico, and will make, in a little while, the road less dangerous, by lessening the distance between civilized points and affording those in danger or want an opportunity to obtain relief.”[^2].
 During these harrowing years, the Santa Fe trail was rife with tensions between cultural groups and conflicts were often reflected in the history of the site.